Additional Information

 Use of Generative AI and Large Language Models in ETDs

 The Office of Graduate Studies maintains the University's focus on academic integrity and upholds the goal of protecting students who publish their electronic theses and dissertations through USF.
-The use of generative AI and Large Language Models (LLMs) can pose significant challenges in regard to both academic integrity and the integrity of the work due to “hallucinations” (because LLMs create content by predicting the most likely next word in a sequence, they sometimes generate content that is not accurate or content that is biased).
+The use of generative AI and Large Language Models (LLMs) can pose significant challenges in regard to both academic integrity and the integrity of the work due to “hallucinations” (content that is not accurate, like a scene that does not actually occur in the movie being analyzed, or does not exist, like a made up scholarly source) or content that is biased.

 OGS Guidelines are based on USF’s AI Policy: